proglang/proglang.github.io/src/teaching/24ss/compiler-construction.md

 Exercises are provided and submitted via GitHub Classroom.

-We will provided further details about the the exercises in the first tutorial session.
+We will provided further details about the exercises in the first tutorial session.

 | Date | Deadline | Topic |
 |:-----|:-----|:-----|